What kind of fish can I catch in Connestee’s lakes?

 Why aren’t there bigger bass in the lakes?

 Bass are aggressive predators and feed on other fish.
 Those smaller, forage fish, require still smaller creatures to eat, and the food chain eventually gets down to phytoplankton.
-Plankton doesn't grow in our lakes because the waters are so infertile, i.e., lacking in nutrients.
+Plankton doesn’t grow in our lakes because the waters are so infertile, i.e., lacking in nutrients.
 Our lakes are infertile because most residents want them kept clear, for their appearance and for swimming.
-If we fertilized them to provide nourishment for plankton, they'd turn green and murky.
+If we fertilized them to provide nourishment for plankton, they’d turn green and murky.
 Without plankton, though, there are few forage fish naturally.
 So the bass have little to eat and only a few grow to trophy size.
-In the past, the Club has supervised CFPOA stockings of forage fish for the bass and trout and our Fishery Management Committee is continuing to consider future programs.
+The Fishing Club continues to manage the stockings of full sized trout and also forage fish for the bass and trout.

 Why must you stock?